-- Use their Seton Hall email address when emailing the Instructor and fellow students; emails from non-SHU accounts will not be returned - Engage everyday with the course material logging into Blackboard, keeping up to date with the readings and submitting assignments on time - Post to the discussion boards and reply to peers (see Discussion Board Rubric in "Rubrics" folder in course navigation menu).
-Show respect during all class discussions (on discussion board).
+- Use their Seton Hall email address when emailing the Instructor and fellow students; emails from non-SHU accounts cannot not be accepted - Engage consistently (at least several days per week) with the course material logging into Canvas, keeping up to date with the readings and submitting assignments on time - Post to the discussion boards as per deadlines and reply to peers (see Discussion Board Rubric in "Rubrics" folder in course navigation menu), in the process showing respect during all class discussions (on discussion board).
 Many of the topics to be covered in the course will surely lead to debate.
-The expression of various points of view is critical to the learning process, so it is important to be attentive and show respect to each other during class - Respond to any instructor queries or comments in the Discussion Board or via email - Email or call instructor when assistance is needed (see "Faculty Information" for instructor contact information)
+The expression of various points of view is critical to the learning process, so it is important to be attentive and show respect to each other during class.
+(Peer reviews are ungraded, but they are important for checking in with your colleagues from the course and exchanging notes.)

+- Keep in mind and incorporate into further work instructor queries and comments - Email or instructor when assistance is needed (see "Faculty Information" for instructor contact information)